 So Ally offers a solid selection of low-cost funds that is competitive with anyone.

 Integration with Ally

-So current customers of Ally may find its managed portfolios option a bit more interesting.
+So current customers of Ally may find its robo portfolios option a bit more interesting.

 Low account minimums